abuh1/exa-data-eng-assessment/README.md

 ## 2) Running with conda

+After cloning the repo, be sure to replace the database credentials inside src/config.py inside the postgresql_credentials dictionary to your own.
+Make sure to change the PATH_TO_DATA in the same config.py file to your path to the data.
 Ensure you have conda installed before following the steps:

 - Clone the repository to your local machine (if you haven't already):